jisaiaha/royoplaysmusic/README.md

    ```bash
    cd royoplaysmusic
    ```
-3. **Install dependencies** for the React and Flask components:
+3. **Initialization** for the React and Flask components as well as the database elements:
-   - **Frontend (React)**:
+   - **React**:
      ```bash
      npm install
      ```
-   - **Backend (Flask)**: The requirements will automatically be installed into a virtual environment by running venv_setup.py script in the backend directory.
+   - **Flask**: The requirements will automatically be installed into a virtual environment by running venv_setup.py script in the backend directory.
 The script should also tell you the command to execute to activate the virtual python environment.

+   - **Database**:

 4. **Run the project**:
    - **Frontend**: Start the React development server.
 This command should be executed in the root directory.